 The year, the 8th EUMS will be held once again in Paris.
 The goal of this meeting is to promote discussion, debates, sharing of experience and innovation with sessions focused on circulatory support.
 This year’s meeting will be enriched with hands-on workshops, training sessions for new centres, multidisciplinary discussions around heart failure program and a VAD coordinators session.
 Special topics on MCS will be highlighted by experts ranging from surgeons to economists.
 Last but not least, the meeting will happen in the beauty of pre-Christmas time in Paris.

-We hope to see you next December for the 8th EUMS in Paris.
+We hope to see you next December for the 9th EUMS in Bad Oeynhausen.

 Alain Pavie, M. D. Jan Gummert, M. D.